arashz68/IDS6938-SimulationTechniques/Homework3/Readme.md

 The goal of this part of the assigment is to simulate the pedestrain flow for various configurations.
 Pedestrian traffic simulation is an important, sometimes required, stage for certain construction projects such as shopping centers, airports, railway stations, or stadiums. hese analyses can be used by architects in the design stage, by facilities owners contemplating changes, by city planners to evaluate rush hours, or even by civil authorities to simulate evacuations or other emergencies.

-2.a.
+***2.a.
+Subway Entrance Pedestrian Flow Simulation***

 This part will use a Anylogic Software and it's example for the Subway Entrance example.
 It would create the appropriate boundaries and walls, and the display ther pedestrian density map, statistics, 2D and 3D animations.

 Figure 1 will show the general shape of this simulation for the subway entrance hall.